 Decker Library's Interlibrary Loan form is here | Allow up to 2 weeks for delivery of books & media

 Resource Evaluation (a section of the Information Literacy video) covers these topics in 20 minutes:

 Beyond Google | The Web vs. Databases | Scholarly vs. Popular Publications | Criteria for Evaluating Information | Primary vs. Secondary Sources

 Writing About Contemporary Art | Hardcopy or Online | Where to Find

 Books on Art Writing

-For Summer 2018, the Decker Library is piloting a book delivery service to the Hurwitz Study Center.
+In Summer 2019, the Decker Library will provide a book delivery service to the Hurwitz Study Center.

 Note: The patron is responsible for any lost or damaged materials, as is the case for all materials checked out from the Library.